MiaadTeam/lesan/README.md

 ### let's create a simple web server :

-first of all create a ts file called `mod.ts` and import last version of `lesan` and assign a constant call `coreApp` to it's :
+first of all, create a ts file called `mod.ts` and import the last version of `lesan` and assign a constant call `coreApp` to its:

 ```typescript
 import { lesan } from "https://deno.land/x/lesan@0.0.58/mod.ts";